- Get a quote if you’re looking for the lowest cost for coverage.

 Watch your step with a few items that may need coverage from another policy:

-Lemonade claims to undercut its competition by up to 82%, offering renters insurance that starts at $5 a month.
+Lemonade claims to undercut its competition by up to 82%, offering renters insurance that starts at $5 a month, or $60 annually.
 Because Lemonade keeps standard costs low, you’ll only see a couple of discounts broken out of your rate.

 Lemonade makes money in a much different way than other insurers.
-Rather than pocketing the surplus left over after paying claims, Lemonade allots a certain amount of your premium for operations, including office expenses, reinsurance and cash reserves.
+Rather than pocketing the surplus left-over premiums after paying claims, Lemonade allots a certain amount of your premium for operations, including office expenses, reinsurance and cash reserves.